 People create polarities for whatever reason.
 Nacho-businesses and taco-’bout-its, Imperial and Rebel Alliance, the U.S. and Russia, the Twin Towers.
-However one decides to reify these mentalities, however, people get caught in the middle.
+However one decides to reify these mentalities, though, people get caught in the middle.
 This is exactly what the “The Expanse” is about.

 The basic premise is such: man comes from Earth, man colonizes Mars, Mars forms a spartan and militaristic culture that clashes with Earth’s peaceful oligarchy with extreme class stratification, The Belt -or the space stations between the two- get caught in the conflict.
 We follow the action from the perspective of all three -Belters, Earthlings, and Martians.
 Viewers will cheer on different personalities in each setting, of course.
 Our primary focus?
 A ragtag team of Belters intent on investigating, and destroying, a complex crystal organism that results from Earth’s and Mars’ cold war.

 Whatever its flaws, though, “The Expanse” is still a success.
-Most characters are portrayed well, if perhaps a bit one dimensionally.
+Most characters are portrayed well, if perhaps a bit one-dimensionally.
 The production values are quite good.
 The dialogue isn’t often *painful.* For something so derivative it also has a uniqueness that keeps everything fresh.

-Latest posts by (see all)
+Latest posts by Alex Smith (see all)

-- Verizon Fios Custom TV – New Pricing, Packages, Deals in 2017 - October 30, 2017
+- Verizon Fios Custom TV – Pricing, Packages, Deals in 2018 - December 10, 2018